-In business attire and divided into three groups (three to a group), the students presented their proposals: 1) a savings coupon book to be used in the mall during Human Trafficking Month, with an APAV information desk and an APAV silhouette made up of the stories of victims; 2) a community soccer game, led by a top-tier professional player.
-During half-time, APAV would talk about its mission; and 3) a wine-tasting gala in Porto for 50 exclusive guests, where would share information about its services.
+Dressed in business attire and divided into three groups (three to a group), the students presented their proposals: 1) a savings coupon book to be used in the mall during Human Trafficking Month, with an APAV information desk and an APAV silhouette made up of the stories of victims; 2) a community soccer game, led by a top-tier professional player.
+During half-time, APAV would talk about its mission; and 3) a wine-tasting gala in Porto for 50 exclusive guests, where would APAV hosts share information about their services.

 The students also presented detailed business plans of all three proposals, consisting of executive summaries, operations, logistics, projected budgets and projected nets.

 “We estimated how much they would have to spend and how much they would gain from each event,” explained Silva.
 “We laid out step-by-step procedures in carrying out the events.
 We detailed what they would need to do before each event, such as when to begin to promote the event and how to obtain sponsors, and what they would need to do following the event, such as sending out thank you letters.
 We created the thank you form letters for them as well as fliers.
 We created a plan for the year that included a schedule of activities.
 And we showed them that it was attainable.”

 “I think they were pretty surprised,” Silva said.